Choice Music Prize

-The Choice Music Prize (Duais Cheoil Choice), known for sponsorship reasons as the RTÉ Choice Music Prize is an annual music prize awarded to the best album from a band or solo musician who is born in the Republic of Ireland or Northern Ireland or holds an Irish passport.
-For bands, the majority of members must have been born in the island of Ireland or hold an Irish passport.
+The Choice Music Prize (Duais Cheoil Choice), known for sponsorship reasons as the RTÉ Choice Music Prize is an annual music prize awarded to music from a band or solo musician who is born in the Republic of Ireland or Northern Ireland or holds an Irish passport.
+For bands, the majority of members must have been born on the island of Ireland or hold an Irish passport.

-Since it first began in 2005, the main awards ceremony had been broadcast live on the Irish independent and national radio station, Today FM, every March with the exception of the 2014 ceremony which took place on 27 February 2014 and it is also held in Vicar Street, Dublin with the exception of the 2012 ceremony which was held in the Olympia Theatre (Dublin).
+After being broadcast on Today FM for nearly eleven years, in November 2016, it was announced that the Choice Music Prize would broadcast on RTÉ 2fm starting in 2017.
+The ceremony is held in Vicar Street, Dublin.

-After being broadcast on Today FM for nearly eleven years, in November 2016, it was announced that the Choice Music Prize would broadcast on RTÉ 2FM starting in 2017.
+Since it first began in 2005, the main awards ceremony had been broadcast live on the Irish national radio station, Today FM, every March.
+It aired as a four-part special, beginning at 7pm and usually concluding at 11pm.
+Presenters of the main awards ceremony have included Michelle Doherty, Rigsy, and Today FM radio presenters Alison Curtis and Paul McLoone.

-Previous presenters of the main awards ceremony have been Michelle Doherty, Rigsy and Today FM radio presenters Alison Curtis and Paul McLoone.
-The program has been sponsored since 2011 by Meteor and it was also broadcast live on Today FM since it first began in 2005, airing as a four-part special, beginning at 7pm and usually concluding at 11pm.
+Since 2017, the Choice Music Prize has not had a sponsor.
+Before that, Samsung sponsored it in 2016, and Meteor sponsored it from 2011 to 2015.